Is duty-free shopping cheaper?

-The latter stores had better prices for each of the seven chocolate items in our survey.
+The latter stores had better prices for each of the nine chocolate items in our survey.
 You could save yourself nearly half the sticker price by forgoing a 750g pack of UK-made Quality Street chocolate at the airport and picking up a few smaller packs from The Warehouse.

 Duty-free outlets were also hawking New Zealand-made chocolate, such as Whittaker’s, which isn’t subject to import duty.
-Whittaker’s Hawke’s Bay Black Doris Plum and Roasted Almond chocolate blocks cost $6.99 at The Loop Duty Free.
-You could pick up the same block from a nearby supermarket for $3.99.
+Whittaker’s Hawke’s Bay Black Doris Plum and Roasted Almond chocolate blocks cost $6.50 at The Loop Duty Free.
+You could pick up the same block from a nearby supermarket for $3.70.

 Cosmetics and fragrances

 Many cosmetics and fragrances in our survey could be found for a comparative – or better – price at standard shops.

 In our price check, six of 12 duty-free products were comparatively priced or better value at other retailers.
 You'd also save less than $1 buying Elizabeth Arden Flawless Future Caplet Serum duty-free.